lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 </div>

-Latest development is done in the ["develop" branch](https://github.com/lc-studios-mc/scp-dystopia/tree/develop).
+Development is often done in a separate "develop" branch.

 See credits [here](./docs/credits.md).